ubernostrum/webcolors/docs/contents.rst

 1. A set of (optional) data types for representing color values.

-2. Constants which provide mappings between color names and values.
+2. Constants for several purposes.

 3. Normalization functions which sanitize input in various formats prior to conversion or output.